Female-owned businesses to support in the Valley

 Who runs the world?
 Grrrls.

-This International Women’s Day on March 8, we’re getting behind the Valley’s female-owned businesses to recognise the amazing girl bosses and women doing things their way.
-From design-driven dames to music mavens, and boss bakers to movers and [cocktail] shakers, here’s some of our fave female-owned businesses to support in the Valley.
+This International Women’s Day on Tuesday 8 March, we’re getting behind the Valley’s female-owned businesses to recognise the amazing girl bosses and women doing things their way.
+From design-driven dames to music mavens and boss bakers to movers and [cocktail] shakers, here’s some of our fave female-owned businesses to support in the Valley.

 Amy Crow is a creative force to be reckoned with.
 This polymath owns Forge Forward, a design-driven space-slash-hairstyling studio-slash-workshop venue that celebrates and connects local creatives of all stripes.
-Head here for crafty workshops and networking events and to shop amazing art from around the globe.
-Forge Forward will also host the Future – Female Reloaded launch event on 12 March, celebrating local brands and spaces run by women.
+Head here for crafty workshops and networking events and to shop amazing art, clothing and accessories from around the globe, including the in-house FUTURE = FEMALE range.

-Taking over as owner of iconic Valley venue The Zoo in 2016, Pixie Weyand was also named Telstra Queensland Young Business Woman of the Year that same year.
+Taking over as owner of iconic Valley venue The Zoo, one of Australia’s longest-running live music venues in 2016, Pixie Weyand was also named Telstra Queensland Young Business Woman of the Year that same year.
+Now she has joined forces with husband-and-wife team Luke ‘Boo’ Johnston and Cat Clarke as co-owners of The Zoo.
 As The Zoo’s director, Pixie wears many hats, including venue booker and manager, and is a well-known advocate in the local and independent music scene.

 Crafty creative Alice Veivers is a one-woman enterprise that spans her handmade vintage-inspired label Alice Nightingale, weekly social sewing classes, craft workshops and online craft swap meets.
 She even finds the time to coordinate the Valley Laneway Market.
 We love her style and the sunny vibes and rainbow colours of her California Lane shop.

-The Little Red Company has had a distinguished career since its inception in 2012.
-With a new home in the Valley, co-director Naomi Price is at the helm of this award-winning Brisbane-based production house and as one of Australia’s leading cabaret and music theatre performers, she’s also a multi-award-winning dynamo in her own right.
+The Little Red Company has enjoyed a distinguished career since its inception in 2012.
+Now based in the Valley, co-director Naomi Price helms this award-winning, audience-endearing production house and as one of Australia’s leading cabaret and music theatre performers, she’s a multi-award-winning dynamo in her own right.